jr-cast/tv-movie-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# JavaScript Capstone 2

-> Description the project.
+> A javascript application that displays movies and TV shows from the TVMAZE API

 ## Built With